Our Priorities

 FAST FACTS

-In 2021 alone, 33 laws have been enacted in 19 states to restrict access to voting.
+In 2023 alone, lawmakers passed at least 17 restrictive laws in 14 states to restrict access to voting.
+356 bills were introduced in 47 states.
 1

 2X